EanNewton/Awesome-Reading-List/README.md

 Contributions are welcomed, please read the guidelines for doing so.

+### What's New?

+- [C Isn't A Programming Language Anymore](https://faultlore.com/blah/c-isnt-a-language/) - I wouldn’t [mind] if C was actually a programming language.
+Unfortunately, it’s not, and it hasn’t been for a long time.
+(20 minutes, 2022).
+- [93% of Paint Splatters are Valid Perl Programs](https://www.mcmillen.dev/sigbovik/) - In this paper, we aim to answer a long-standing open problem in the programming languages community: is it possible to smear paint on the wall without creating valid Perl?
+(2 minutes, 2019).

 ### Databases

 - [Data Denormalization is Broken](https://lironshapira.medium.com/data-denormalization-is-broken-7b697352f405) - Why it’s impossible to write good application-layer code for everyday business logic.
 (20 minutes, 2016).